maiziezhoulab/Benchmark_ST_cell_type_annotation/README.md

 # Code reproducibility
-Code to reproduce the analysis and figures in the paper [Benchmarking cell type annotation in spatial transcriptomics: resolving cellular hierarchies, biological fidelity, and dynamic cell states].
+Code to reproduce the analysis and figures in the paper "Benchmarking cell type annotation in spatial transcriptomics: resolving cellular hierarchies, biological fidelity, and dynamic cell states".
 ## Datasets
 * All preprocessed datasets can be found on
 * [Dataset 1](https://doi.org/10.5281/zenodo.18039571)